sohnya/cloud-project/README.md

   vm_bb_ip_address = var.vm_bb_ip_address
 }
 ```
+In order to reduce copy pasting, a main `variables.tf` file contains some of the static values of the project.

-The `project` module contains the VPC, VM and VPN modules (will be discussed later).
+The `project` module contains the VPC, VM and VPN modules, the details of which will be discussed later.
 Note the `depends_on` arguments that are required for Terraform to build the infrastructure in the correct order.

 ```
 provider "google" {